antublue/test-engine/README.md

 For changes, you should...

+- Fork the repository
 - Create a branch based on `development-<NEXT RELEASE>`
-- Make your changes
+- Make changes on your branch
-- Open a PR against `development-<NEXT RELEASE>`
+- Open a PR against the source repository branch `development-<NEXT RELEASE>`

 **Notes**